SyncEngine/docs/docs/user/connections.md

 1. **Open** the **Connections** tab from the SyncEngine dashboard.
 2. Click **Create new** and choose a connector type (FTP, HTTP, SQL, etc.).
 3. **Configure** the connection fields such as host, credentials, port, and paths.
-4. **Save** the connection — using Vault for secrets where possible.
+4. **Save** the connection, using Vault for secrets where possible.
 5. **Test the connection** to verify connectivity and authentication press the "Connect" button.
 Once successful, it becomes available for any automation or flow.

 ---